Updated on June 24, 2020

 for the gradient.

-Select the Heading element inside this Section.
+Select the Code Block element inside this Section.

 Select the Easy Posts element in the second Section.
 You may want to change the preset to your desired layout.
 I’ve left everything at default.
 Make sure that WP Query is set to